MthunziNamba/Smart-Mirror/README.md

 ## Future Work
 ### Following things can be implemented in the near future :-
-* The mirror acts like a personal assistant where it has control over all the devices at our house and women who spend most of the time in front of mirror can get their work done by giving voice commands.
+* The mirror acts like a personal assistant where it has control over all the devices at my house and people who spend most of the time in front of mirror can get their work done by giving voice commands.
 * By adding touchscreen facility it improves user experience.

 ## Final Product